DrAnaconda/ASM/readme.md

 `SMConfiguration` section:

-This is quite simple: fill login / password as is and Anti Screen Meter (ASM) module is configured
+This is quite simple: fill login / password as is and Anti Screen Meter (ASM) module is configured You can use environment variables to set values for this config.
+But you should set field `readFromEnv` to `true`.
+For example, to set username for current config you should create env variable with name `SMConfiguration.username`.
+Use this pattern everywhere where environment variable parsing is being supported.

 `RepeaterConfiguration` section: